 Honestly, we prefer our lakes created by nature, and our rivers running free.
-But Lake Powell, straddling the border between Arizona and Utah, happens to be close to some unique places that have long been on our list—Vermillion Cliffs National Monument, Lower Antelope Canyon, and Horseshoe Bend, among others.
+But Lake Powell, straddling the border between Arizona and Utah, happens to be close to some unique places that have long been on our list, including Vermillion Cliffs National Monument, Lower Antelope Canyon, and Horseshoe Bend.
 And so, mid-May found us at Wahweap campground on the shores of Lake Powell, just upstream from Glen Canyon Dam.
 With our apologies to Edward Abbey and the Sierra Club (both of whom ardently opposed the dam), this is an undeniably beautiful place.

 Lake Powell And Glen Canyon Dam (And The Controversy Behind It All)